-The University of Nebraska’s Office of the Executive Vice President and Provost invites applications for research projects and teaching initiatives that build on the university’s successful Africa Summit, hosted at UNMC in April 2018.
+The University of Nebraska’s Office of the Executive Vice President and Provost invites applications for research projects and teaching initiatives that build on Africa Summit 2019.

 The primary purpose of the Africa Research Initiative is to strengthen the University of Nebraska’s research competitiveness and understanding of Africa by fully leveraging its multi-campus intellectual capacity and research resources.
 It is designed to facilitate new and strengthen existing research collaborations among faculty studying extramurally-fundable research question(s) about, with or in Africa from a broad multidisciplinary “systems” approach.
 This initiative is focused on helping position faculty teams to be more competitive for the extramural funding required to further their research and to better understand the wide variety of complex systems found in nature and society in Africa.